PrashantKuntala/Machine-Learning/ML_01/README.md

 - Plottest.m : plots the data in test.dat
 - Plotvalid.m : plots the data in valid.dat

-- prash5d1.m		-- solves the linear regression without regularization using E(w) for model M = [0,9]
+- linearReg.m
-			   and plots the erms for train and test against Model.
+> solves the linear regression without regularization, plots the erms for train and test against Model.
+Used to select the linear regression model [0-9].

 - prash5d2.m		-- solves the linear regression without regularization and adding the validation set to train, using E(w) for model M = [0,9] and plots erms for train+validation and test against Model.
 - prash5d3.m		-- solves the linear Regression with regularization fixing M = 9 for lg lamda = [-50,0] and plots the values.